Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 \section{Examples from Economics and Biology}

-In this section we demonstrate the performance of our method's performance in a setting with the complexity of observed data.
-We demonstrate that, in two vastly distinct contexts, our approach captures features of the underlying geometry that provide contextually salient insights.
-We begin by offering guidance on choices a practitioner would make when implementing the method, then provide examples from two contexts: (a) 75 village social networks with fully observed graph data from \citet{banerjeegossip} and (b) a neural network of a single \emph{Caenorhadbitis elegans} worm \citet{kaiser2006nonoptimal}.
+In this section we demonstrate the performance of our method settings with the complexity of observed data.
+We demonstrate that, in vastly distinct contexts, our approach captures features of the underlying geometry that provide contextually salient insights.
+We begin by offering guidance on choices a practitioner would make when implementing the method, then provide examples from three contexts.
+Access to data from~\citet{banerjeegossip} is restricted, however, a similar dataset is freely available here: \url{https://doi.org/10.7910/DVN/U3BIHX}.
+Data from our neural network example is available here: \url{https://www.dynamic-connectome.org/?page_id=25}.
+Replication code is available here: \url{https://zenodo.org/record/7474776#.Y6TryS-B2fU}.